OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 Add-ins that activate based on events are designed to be short-running, up to 330 seconds only.
 We recommend you have your add-in call the `event.completed` method to signal it has completed processing the launch event.
 The add-in is also ended when the user closes the compose window.

 If the user has multiple add-ins that subscribed to the same event, the Outlook platform launches the add-ins in no particular order.
-Currently, only 5 event-based add-ins can be actively running.
+Currently, only five event-based add-ins can be actively running.
 Any additional add-ins are pushed to a queue then run as previously active add-ins are completed or deactivated.

-The user can switch or navigate away from the item (that is, moves away from current mail item) where the add-in started running.
+The user can switch or navigate away from the current mail item where the add-in started running.
 The add-in that was launched will finish its operation in the background.

 Some Office.js APIs that change or alter the UI are not allowed from event-based add-ins.
 The following are the blocked APIs.